Introduction to Linear Algebra

 16. Compute the QR-decomposition of a matrix using the Gram-Schmidt process.

-17. Perform changes of bases for a vector space, including computation of the transition
+17. Perform changes of bases for a vector space, including computation of the

 matrix and determining an orthonormal basis for the space.

-18. Compute all the eigenvalues of a square matrix, including any complex eigenvalues,
+18. Compute all the eigenvalues of a square matrix, including any complex

 and determine their corresponding eigenvectors.

-19. Determine if a square matrix is diagonalizable and compute the diagonalization of a
+19. Determine if a square matrix is diagonalizable and compute the

 matrix whose eigenvalues are easily calculated.

-20. Perform linear transformations among abstract general vector spaces, determining the
+20. Perform linear transformations among abstract general vector spaces,

 rank, the nullity and the associated matrix of the transformation.